tlegard/library/README.md

 ### Configuration
 You'll also need to change the two variables in the `watchForNew.py`
 ```
-PREMERIE_PATH: “” // this is the path to the directory in which the log file
+PREMERIE_PATH: "" // this is the path to the directory in which the log file
                      for Adobe Premiere's Media Encoder is kept
-XML_PATH: “” // this is the path you which for the XML files to be moved to and
+XML_PATH: ""      // this is the path you which for the XML files to be moved to and
                      renamed.
 ```

+## Database
+You'll also need to spend up a `mongod` process from [mongodb](http://mongodb.org) and configure the dbpath to a logical location.